jhuckaby/Cronicle/README.md

 # Colophon

 We stand on the shoulders of giants.
-Cronicle is based heavily on a PHP application called **Ubercron** designed and programmed by [Larry Azlin](http://azlin.com/).
+Cronicle is based heavily on a PHP application called **Ubercron**, which was designed and programmed by [Larry Azlin](http://azlin.com/).
 Cheers Larry!

-Cronicle was built on top of the following awesome Node modules:
+Cronicle was built on top of these awesome Node modules:

 | Module Name | Description | License |
 |-------------|-------------|---------|